Skip to main content

 The conveyancer is able to request withdrawals from the account on your behalf as many times as you wish up to completion, there is no minimum withdrawal amount.
 We’d require completed declarations from both you and your conveyancer each time a withdrawal is requested during this process.

-If your account is closed, it’ll be reinstated and the bonus paid in.
+Upon closing your account, if we are aware that a bonus is due you will be required to leave £1 in your account to allow the bonus to come in.
+If we are unaware that a bonus is due and your account has been closed, it’ll be reinstated and the bonus paid in.
 We’d record a break in membership with the Society on the system if you don’t have any other accounts with us.
 We’d then contact you to confirm we’ve received the bonus and ask you what you’d like to do with the amount received.
 You would have to pay the 25% government withdrawal charge if you choose to withdraw it before the age of 60.

 • Subject to our normal affordability assessment and lending criteria at the time, Lifetime ISA customers, who’re buying their first home with a Skipton mortgage, will be eligible for £250 cashback following completion of their mortgage.